BennettTheTiger/littleLoopCoaster/README.md

 4. Node.js and npm installed on your computer
 5. npm install johhny-five
 6. npm install firebase
-7. A text editor of your choice I prefer Atom or DreamWeaver but Sublime or Adobe Brackets are two other favorites
+7. A text editor of your choice I prefer Atom or DreamWeaver but Sublime or Adobe Brackets are two other popular choices
 8. Lots of jumper wires and 220ohm resistors

 # Things you should know